ThreePalmTrees/hackyourforecast-npm/README.md

 ## Contribution

-1. Fork it and create your feature branch: git checkout -b my-new-feature
+1. [Fork this](https://github.com/HackYourForecast/hackyourforecast) and create your feature branch: git checkout -b my-new-feature
 2. Commit your changes: git commit -am 'Added some feature'
 3. Push to the branch: git push origin my-new-feature
-4. Submit a pull request
+4. Submit a pull request.

+see more details about [contributing](https://hackyourforecast.com/contribute)

 ![an overly used coding meme](https://img.devrant.com/devrant/rant/r_536209_rcy6p.gif)

 ## License:

 ISC